Common questions

 “How can I get involved?”

 A huge range of operational and academic staff have been involved in our in-depth workshops since we kicked them off last year.
-We've just reached a point to widen representation to all communities through the Change Network, so that expertise is only going to expand further from here on out.
+We've now expanded that representation to all communities through the Change Network, who'll act as your local engagement route as we move into the training phase.
 A huge thank you from all of us.

 Tom, Communications and Engagement Officer